Tai Po FC: Self relegation (2020–2022)

 Tai Po's struggles off the pitch, however, commenced immediately after their title winning season.
 After budget cuts forced the club to say goodbye to their title winning head coach Lee Chi Kin and most of their starters, the impact of the 2020 coronavirus pandemic in Hong Kong during the 2019–20 season led to the club encountering salary arrears.
 Fung Hoi Man, who was hired at the beginning of the season as the club's head coach and director of football, resigned in May 2020 in order to ease the financial strain on the club.
 However, Tai Po could not secure short term funding to continue on with the season, and on 29 May 2020, the Greens announced that they would withdraw from both the league and the 2020 AFC Cup.

-Two weeks later, Tai Po confirmed their withdrawal from participation in the 2020–21 Hong Kong Premier League.
+Two weeks later, Tai Po confirmed their withdrawal from participation in the 2020–21 Hong Kong Premier League and was demoted to the second tier league, Hong Kong First Division League.
 Frustrated with the club's mismanagement, the Tai Po District Council voted unanimously on 7 July 2020 to revoke the club's authority to represent the District for the 2020–21 season.

 Return to top flight (2022–)

-In July 2022, Tai Po accepted HKFA's invitation to be promoted to the 2022–23 Hong Kong Premier League.
+In July 2022, Tai Po accepted HKFA's invitation to be promoted to the 2022–23 Hong Kong Premier League after winning the 2021–22 Hong Kong First Division League title.

+On 25 May 2025, Tai Po won their second Hong Kong Premier League title in the 2024–25 season where head coach Lee Chi Kin also guided the club seven years after winning their previous title in the 2018–19 season thus seeing the club qualifying to the 2025–26 AFC Champions League Two.